Who we are

 Who we share your data with

 Analytic data may be shared with third parties such as search engines.
-Where users have set their browser preferences to allow targetted advertising, personal data including location and usage may be shared for the purposes advertising.
+Where users have set their browser preferences to allow targeted advertising, personal data including location and usage may be shared for the purposes advertising.
 If you do not want this information shared, please set your browser preferences to decline this.

-Identifyable personal information will not be shared with any other party without your explicit consent unless in circumstances where we are legally obliged to share data due to criminal investigation or safeguarding concerns.
+Identifiable personal information will not be shared with any other party without your explicit consent unless in circumstances where we are legally obliged to share data due to criminal investigation or safeguarding concerns.

 How long we retain your data